nballier/Whisper/README.md

 MultilingualCandidates.json : a .JSON file with the Whisper IDs and the subtoken strings from Whisper's English only models.

-MultilingualCandidates.json :  a .JSON file with the Whisper IDs and the 20778 multilingual subtokens for 99 languages
+MultilingualCandidates.json :  a .JSON file with the Whisper IDs and the 20778 multilingual subtokens for 99 languages (it is a substraction of the Multilingual dictionary minus the subtokens present in the English model).